 Although it is the five Canadian Bands that work together primarily through the Ktunaxa Nation Council and the KtunaxaTreaty Society, we do communicate regularly with our two American tribes who are governed by USA legislation.

 “We know what our lands are… where we have a name for a place, that is our lands.
 Where we do not, it is not ours.”

 Our people have always resided in the lands we call our traditional territory.
 This is supported by archaeological evidence of more than 10,000 years and in some areas of 14,000 years.
 We were a nomadic people who hunted and followed our food, lived in teepees year round, and hunted buffalo in the area of what is known today as Head-Smashed-in-Buffalo-Jump.

 The standard dwelling of the Upper Kootenai was a tipi covered with skins.
-Often the skins were bison or elk hides sewn together by sinew.
-Later when trade came, tipis were covered with canvas.
-Historically, the Kootenai were not known to paint their tipis.
+The hide was commonly from bison and elk sewn together by sinew.
+Later through trade, canvas was used to cover tipis.
+While movies often show tipis painted, the Ktunaxa were not known to paint their tipis.

-In the summer a cooler tipi was covered with mats woven of reeds – this tipi was called a tulé.
-These tipis are considered by some to be the standard summer dwelling of the Lower Kootenai.
+In the summer, the Ktunaxa built tulé tipis.
+These were covered with woven reed mats making them cooler.
+This tipi style is considered by some to be the standard summer dwelling of the Lower Kootenai.

 The Upper and Lower Kootenai were also known to construct a long house made of mats.
 The site was prepared by digging away at least a foot in depth.
 This dwelling was the commonly used by the Lower Kootenai in the winter.